What is Alternative Breaks (AB)?

 What mode of transportation will be used?

 All AB participants will travel with their groups to their respective trip location.
 For in state trips, participants will be using CSC vans as their mode of transportation.
 For out of states, participants traveling to their respective location via plane and may use public transportation or rental cars.
 Throughout the various AB trips, participants should prepare to walk, use various modes of public transportation, or be driven.

 What are the living, eating, and sleeping arrangement like?

-The trip expense will pay for everything besides personal expenses and food.
+The trip expense will pay for everything besides personal expenses and meals eaten at restaurants.
 Participants will be sleeping on bunks, cots, or in sleeping bags throughout the trip.
-Meals will not be provided, but there will be ways to reduce the total cost for participants through fundraisers.
 Most meals will be home-cooked by participants but there will be opportunities to try local restaurants.
 Strict dietary preferences will be accommodated for if specified.